Main menu

 All our walks have details about whether you should keep you dog on a lead, and any potiential hazzards.

 On this page is some great information and advice on walking safely and confidently with you dog.
-At the bottom of this page there's also our podcast "Dog Walking Tips" from our range of podcasts -
+On the right there's also our podcast "Dog Walking Tips" from our range of podcasts - more of which can be found here.

 Lead or no lead...

-Under the Countryside Rights of Way Act, you must keep your dog on a short lead (up to 2 metres) on Open Access land between 1 March and 31 July, and at all other times when near farm animals.
+Under the Countryside Rights of Way Act in England and Wales, you must keep your dog on a short lead (up to 2 metres) on Open Access land between 1 March and 31 July, and at all other times when near farm animals.

 Other people